medanisjbara/Binary-String-Changer/README.md

 # Binary-String-Changer
 this program is used to change a string inside a binary or a folder of binarries with another string.
-You can notice by reading the source code that I made it to make Termux binaries and libFile.so libraries more compatible with Pydroid 3 terminal by changing some paths inside the files (just for testing), you can actually use it to change any string into another string AS LONG AS THEY ARE THE SAME LENGTH
+You can notice by reading the source code that I made it to make Termux binaries and libFile.so libraries more compatible with Pydroid 3 terminal by changing some paths inside the files (just for testing), you can actually use it to change any string into another string AS LONG AS THEY ARE THE SAME LENGTH you might find this practical in some cases, you might not .. but life is ultimately meaningless, so who cares.

 # Here are some information you maybe didn't know:
 1) I didn't make any installation condidate to this program .. it's just a python script. (i might make one, but i'm sure it's not necessary since no one will need it except nerdy non-programmers. probably because it's simple and the only advantage it has is on the automation level when it comes to nested folders and permission errors ect)